roboflow/inference/README.md

 - deploy server

+  The inference server is distributed via Docker.
+Behind the scenes, inference will download and run the image that is appropriate for your hardware.
+[Here](https://inference.roboflow.com/quickstart/docker/#advanced-build-a-docker-container-from-scratch), you can learn more about the supported images.

   ```bash
   inference server start
   ```

 - run client

   Consume inference server predictions using the HTTP client available in the Inference SDK.
-Note that you will need a `ROBOFLOW_API_KEY` to query the inference server.
-Navigate to 🔑 keys section to learn more.

   ```python
   from inference_sdk import InferenceHTTPClient